Michael Noonan (footballer): Shamrock Rovers

 On 15 January 2025, he signed for fellow League of Ireland Premier Division club Shamrock Rovers, turning down St Patrick's Athletic's matching contract offer as they had Mason Melia and Aidan Keena ahead of him in the pecking order, as well as Noonan being raised as a Shamrock Rovers fan by his family.
 Noonan became the youngest ever scorer in UEFA Conference League history when he scored for Shamrock Rovers away at Norwegian side Molde in his debut for the club on 13 February 2025.
-He scored the first senior league goal of his career in his 11th senior league appearance on 21 April 2025, giving his side a 2 goal lead in an eventual 3–2 loss at home to Bohemians in the Dublin Derby at Tallaght Stadium.
+He scored the first senior league goal of his career in his 11th senior league appearance on 21 April 2025, giving his side a two goal lead in an eventual 3–2 loss at home to Bohemians in the Dublin derby at Tallaght Stadium.
+In January 2026, his club turned down two bids from Bundesliga club Hoffenheim of around €1 million, as the bids fell below Rovers' €2 million valuation of Noonan.
+A fee of €1.8 million was then agreed between the clubs before the move fell through as Noonan did not want to move to Germany, with his mother then lodging a complaint to the Football Association in London about an alleged arrangement between Shamrock Rovers and another party, resulting in the FA notifying the issue with the FAI and FIFA who began an investigation into the club and the player's agent regarding a third-party cut of the potential transfer fee.
+In June 2026, it was reported that he was in advanced talks with Eredivisie club Ajax for a transfer there, although the move never materialised after Noonan rejected both Ajax and Celtic after flying over to both clubs to hear their transfer pitch in person.

+Nottingham Forest

+In September 2026, it was announced that Noonan had reached a pre-contract agreement with Premier League club Nottingham Forest to join the club on a free transfer in January 2027, following the expiry of his Shamrock Rovers contract.